Generalized Orthogonal Matching Pursuit: RIP based Recovery Condition Analysis

 \subsection{Sufficient Condition of OMP}

 In this subsection, we put our focus on the OMP algorithm which is the special case of the gOMP algorithm for $N = 1$.
-For sure, one can immediately obtain the condition of the OMP $\delta_{K} < \frac{1}{\sqrt{K} + 2}$ by applying $N = 1$ to Theorem \ref{thm:summary_gOMPgood}.
-Our result, slightly improved version of this, is based on the fact that the non-initial step of the OMP process is the same as the initial step since the residual is considered as a new measurement preserving the sparsity $K$ of an input vector $\mathbf{x}$\cite{wang2011Near}.
-In this perspective, a condition guaranteeing to select a correct index in the first iteration is extended to the general condition without occurring any loss.
+For sure, one can immediately obtain the condition of the OMP $\delta_{K} < \frac{1}{\sqrt{K} + 3}$ by applying $N = 1$ to Theorem \ref{thm:summary_gOMPgood}.
+Our result is an improved version of this and based on the fact that the non-initial step of the OMP process is the same as the initial step since the residual is considered as a new measurement preserving the sparsity $K$ of an input vector $\mathbf{x}$ \cite{wang2012Near,wang2012Recovery}.
+In this regard, a condition guaranteeing to select a correct index in the first iteration can be readily extended to the general condition without incurring any loss.